 "You kind of want to manage it like you're in the dairy business," he has said.
 "If it gets past its freshness date, you have a problem."
 This logistical discipline has given Apple inventory management comparable with Dell's, then as now the gold standard for computer-manufacturing efficiency.

-Apple, thanks to Cook, routinely pulls off the miraculous: unveiling revolutionary products that have been kept completely secret until they magically appear in stores all over the world.
+Those kinds of flubs just don't happen at Apple, which routinely pulls off the miraculous: unveiling revolutionary products that have been kept completely secret until they magically appear in stores all over the world.
 The iPhone, the iPod, any number of iMacs and MacBooks - the consistently seamless orchestration of Apple's product introductions and delivery is nothing short of remarkable.

-A classic example: In 2006 Apple transitioned its entire computer line to running on processors made by Intel (INTC, Fortune 500).
+A classic example: In 2006 Apple transitioned its entire computer line to running on processors made by Intel (Fortune 500).
 For lots of technical reasons we won't go into here, doing that was not easy.
-But Cook's team somehow made sure there was nary a blip in sales.
+But Cook's team somehow made sure there was nary a blip in sales.,

 Think of Cook's contribution like this.
 There are two basic ways to get great profit margins: Charge high prices or reduce costs.
 Apple does both.
 The marketing and design drive consumers wild with desire and make them willing to pay a premium; Cook's operational savvy keeps costs under control.
 Thus Apple is a cash-generating machine.
 Cook has called the company a place that is "entrepreneurial in its nature but with the mother of all balance sheets."
 At last count that meant $24.5 billion in cash and no debt.